danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

             headerHeight: 250,
             onScroll: handleOffset
         ) {
-            // Add your scroll view content here as regular }
+            // Add your scroll content here, e.g. a `LazyVStack` }
     }
 }
 ```

-The `visibleHeaderRatio` is how much of the header (1.0 to 0.0) that is below the navigation bar, and can be used to adjust your content as it scrolls below the bar.
+The `visibleHeaderRatio` is how many percent (1.0 to 0.0) that is visible below the navigation bar.